| | |

 Time to serve it up.

-I really hope you enjoyed this warm spinach salad recipe!
+I hope you enjoyed this warm spinach salad recipe!
 It’s super delicious and a fun addition to your salad rotation.

 And as always, may all your dishes be delish!